If you just want to quickly try out Idyll, we offer an online editor where you can play around and try out the language.

 data/- If you want to include a dataset in your project, put it in here.

-images/- A folder for static images.
+static/- A folder for static file such as images.

 package.json- This file contains all the metadata for your project.

-index.idl file, the system will automatically recompile everything and update the page in the browser.
+index.idyll file, the system will automatically recompile everything and update the page in the browser.

 components/default/ folder contains the default components that Idyll provides.
 If you need to directly update one of these components or their styles, feel free - Idyll is built to be customized.